soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 which means they are an instances of `Semigroup`!

-With such interface it means that we don't have to supply all of the modifier options, we can just use the one that are relevant.
+With such interface it means that we don't have to supply all of the modifier options, we can just use the ones that are relevant.
 So if we don't want to have a shortened flag name, we don't have to add it.

 #### Functor

-For the data type we've defined, having `Parser FilePath` takes us a good step in the right direction, but it is not exactly what we need for a `SingleConvert`.
+For the data type we've defined, having `Parser FilePath` takes us a good step in the right direction, but it is not exactly what we need for a `ConvertSingle`.
 We need a `Parser SingleInput` and a `Parser SingleOutput`.
 If we had a `FilePath`, we could convert it into `SingleInput` by using the `InputFile` constructor.
 Remember, `InputFile` is also a function: